 You have advisors for everything.
 Nobody gave you a system for this.

 Your attorney handles the law.
-Your financial advisor handles the money.
-Your therapist handles the grief.
-No one is managing you — the decision-maker at the center of it all — through the process with a structured plan and a clear head.
+Your financial advisor handles the numbers.
+If you have a therapist, they handle the grief.
+No one is managing you, the decision-maker at the center of it all, through the process with a structured plan and a clear head.

 That is what Bradbury Company does.
-And because you arrive at every meeting prepared, organized, and clear on your priorities, the expensive hours you're already paying for — attorney, mediator, financial advisors — go further.
-Prepared clients generate fewer reactive detours, fewer escalations, and fewer re-litigated decisions.
-Coaching routinely pays for itself in billable time alone.
+And because you arrive at every meeting prepared, organized, and clear on your priorities, the expensive hours you’re already paying for (attorney, mediator, financial advisors) go further.
+Preparation is aimed at exactly this.
+Fewer reactive detours, fewer escalations, fewer decisions that have to be reopened later.
+The goal isn’t cheaper advice.
+It’s a client who uses expensive advice well.

-Built by someone fluent in money, pressure, and the conversation in the room.
+Built by someone fluent in risk, pressure, and the conversation in the room.

 Derek B. Davis